vjs3/YouTube-Search-Client/README.md

 # YouTube-Search-Client
 A simple youtube search-client  android application with following functionalities :
-- Search youtube videos of your choice
+- Search videos on youtube of your choice.
 - See description of each videos such as uploaded by, category, number of views, title, thumbnail etc.
 - Have functionality to play video on the youtube application, if its not present then it will try to access web and play it there.